floogulinc/csci3501-sorting-comp/README.md

 The whole number portion of a decimal expression will be a value between 0 and 5 digits long.
 The length will be uniformly distributed.
 Except for the first digit in the expression, even valued digits will be twice as likely as odd valued digits.
 For the first digit, all values between 1 and 9 will be equally likely.

 The decimal portion of the expression will be a value between 1 and 10 digits long.
-The length will be unformly distributed.
+The length will be uniformly distributed.
 In each position except for the last, even digits will be twice as likely as odd digits.
 In the last position all digits from 1 to 9 are equally likely.

 ### Pure fraction